magpeng1/L-WISE/README.md

 * class_num (integer ID associated with the image's class)
 * im_path (path to the image file, relative to the directory the dirmap csv file is placed in. e.g. "val/dog/ILSVRC2012_val_00000269.JPEG")

-Optional columns, depending on what the dirmap's origin and what it is being used for, include:
+Optional columns, depending on the dirmap's origin and what it is being used for, include:
 * orig_class (string name of the original class before reassignment - e.g., in ImageNet Animals, class=dog when orig_class=Siberian_husky)
 * orig_class_num (integer ID associated with the original class)
 * orig_im_path (relative path to the image file before dataset reorganization)